MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 #### User is enabled for Location-Based Routing

-The following tables describes specifics for outbound and inbound PSTN calls for users who are enabled for Location-Based Routing:
+The following tables describe specifics for outbound and inbound PSTN calls for users who are enabled for Location-Based Routing:

 **Outbound PSTN calls**